-But earning more money is a two sided coin.
-On one side, you can always earn more money, but on the other side, you have to ask yourself at what cost.
-There are a lot of potential costs involved with earning money – the biggest is time.
-But focusing on that alone is pretending that their aren't costs involved with spending less money as well – the biggest usually being time, but also potentially happiness.
+But earning more money is a two-sided coin.
+On one side, you can always earn more money, but on the other side, you have to ask yourself about the cost for doing so.
+There are a lot of potential costs involved with earning money — the biggest is time.
+But focusing on that alone is pretending that there aren’t costs involved with spending less money as well — the biggest usually being time, but potentially also happiness.

 Let’s look at why you want to earn more, and at what cost.

 Why You Should Consider Earning More Money Instead of Cutting Costs

 What would you do with an extra $500, $1,000, or even $5,000 per month?
 Would you pay off your debt?
 Would you invest?
 Would you go on vacation?
 Or would you just do a few things that could make your life a little easier?

 What if I told you that earning an extra $1,000 per month would only take you an hour per day.
 Would it be worth it then?
 That’s 30 hours per month, or roughly $33 per hour.
 Is that worth it?

 Now, what if you tried to do the same thing by cutting costs?
 First, could you even do it with your fixed expenses?
 If yes, could you do it without spending an hour per day at it (think cutting coupons, preparing food, grocery shopping, etc.)?
 If yes is still the answer, would you be as happy?

 For me, making more is much more appealing than cutting more.
 I think it’s easier as well.

 What Are the Costs of Earning More Money?

 Like I said earlier, I would be lying to you if I didn’t highlight the costs associated with earning more money.
 Both cutting expenses and earning more have consequences, and here are some of the things that you should consider if you want to earn more money.